Maggione/DeepRec/README.md

        ```

 ## **Benchmark Results**
-**Note**：because our tool is for the mulit-hot data type, that is more common. sparse matrix is ​​used to store data. building a network requires a lot of sparse operations. our tools are currently only for academic experiments, if the number of samples is larger than 1000w, and feature num is larger than 100w, our tool performance may be relatively low.
-we are trying to improve efficiency

 ### **benchmark-1**
 we sample 300w from criteo dataset([dataset](https://www.kaggle.com/c/criteo-display-ad-challenge)), dealing with long tail features and continuous features. the dataset has 26w features and 300w samples.we split the dataset randomly into three parts: 80% is for training, 10% is for validating, 10% is for testing.